-The market for buprenorphine medication-assisted treatment (BMAT) products continued to grow at low double-digit rates in H1 2019 versus the comparable period in 2018.
+The market for BMAT products continued to grow at low double-digit rates in 2019 versus the comparable period in 2018.
 Market volume growth is benefiting both from increased overall public awareness of the opioid epidemic and approved treatments, and from regulatory and legislative changes that have expanded Opioid Use Disorder (OUD) treatment funding and treatment capacity.
-States are also realizing that providing treatment brings substantial value to both patients and society, but BMAT remains underutilized.
+States are also realizing that providing treatment brings substantial value to both patients and society, but BMAT remains underutilized2.

-In response, both the number of physicians waivered to administer medication-assisted treatment and those able to treat to the permitted level of 275 patients (from 100 patients) continued to grow in H1 2019.
-The number of waivered nurse practitioners and physician assistants also continued to grow in H1 2019.
+In response, both the number of physicians who have received a waiver to administer medication-assisted treatment and those able to treat to the permitted level of 275 patients (from 100 patients) has continued to grow in 2019.
+The number of nurse practitioners and physician assistants who have received a waiver also has continued to grow in 2019.
 Indivior supports efforts to encourage more eligible healthcare practitioners to provide treatment, and the Group continues to invest in expanding its compliance program to meet the growing number of BMAT prescribers and patients.